calaos/calaos_base/src/bin/calaos_server/IO/Zibase/Readme.txt

 host="zibase @ip"
-name="label to be displayed by calaos home" zibase_id= radio id of the sensor, this is the id writen in the zibase configurator (when new sensor is added)
+name="label to be displayed by calaos home" zibase_id= radio id of the sensor, this is the id writen in the zibase configurator (when new sensor is added) zibase_id2= second id, mandatory for some inter (chacon telecommand, enocean inter, one ID for ON state, one ID for OFF state)

 port= local oprt to use for the udp connection (works with 17100) zibase_sensor= sensor type
         "detect" for door/window sensor
+        "inter" for inter sensor

 type=ZibaseDigitalIn (say to calaos that we use the module ZibaseDigital In for this input)